 - In a pressed pill form, which can be convenient to transport and consume

 - Bypasses our throat, tissue around thyroid, and our stomach.
-This can be slightly beneficial at first, but these important cells do not have enough access to iodine
+This can be slightly beneficial at first or to some of us with digestive issues, but these important cells eventually need access to iodine

 - Some people with poor digestion pass the pill completely undigested or absorbed which means we are not able to absorb as much as liquid